maiaheffernan/maiaheffernan.github.io/_posts/2026-04-20-Bucket-test-results-part1.md

 </figure>

 I am a little concerned with the DO readings between the sensors.
-The values are in µmol/L, but
+Some of the differences between the values are within a few tenths of a mg/L, but there are a couple sensors, SN 241789 and SN 241790 (second panels in the plots) that are almost 1 mg/L different from each other.
+This could be pretty significant in our system.